1. The Shard

 The Oval has a rich sporting pedigree, having hosted the FA Cup final for over 20 years, the first football international ever played by England, rugby internationals, exhibition matches for Australian rules football, and matches in five cricket world cups.

-Recent years have seen a number of developments, with the Surridge, Fender, Jardine and Peter May stands being replaced by the elliptical £25 million OCS Stand in May 2005, permanent floodlights being installed in 2009, and a further plan to replace the Lock and Laker stands with a new stand and hotel.
+Recent years have seen a number of developments, with the Surridge, Fender, Jardine and Peter May stands being replaced by the elliptical £25 million OCS Stand in May 2005, permanent floodlights being installed in 2009, and the opening of the new Peter May stand in 2016.

 The last three decades have seen some remarkable performances at The Oval.